Click a topic, or press the enter key on a topic, to reveal its answer.

 To find out if your building is a part of the J-51 or 421-a programs, contact the city by calling 311.
 Also see NYC Tax Incentive Programs and 421-a HPD.
 More details can also be found in HCR Fact Sheet #41: Tax Abatements.
 If you have any further questions about the expiration of tax abatements, contact NYS Homes and Community Renewal (HCR), the state agency which administers the rent laws.

 Apartments in buildings that are receiving certain real estate tax benefits (e.g. "421-a or J-51") are not eligible for High-Rent Vacancy or High-Rent High-Income Deregulation at least for as long as such benefits continue.
 Once the abatement expires, the apartment may be subject to deregulation if the landlord follows the proper procedures.
-More details can also be found in HCR Fact Sheet #41: Tax Abatements.
+More details can be found in our Deregulation FAQ as well as in HCR Fact Sheet #41: Tax Abatements.
 For further info, contact NYS Homes and Community Renewal (HCR), the state agency which administers the rent laws.

 Once deregulated, the landlord may negotiate a market rate lease.